carbonblack/carbon-black-cloud-sdk-python/README.md

 ## Getting Started

-TBD
+Visit the [Getting Started Guide](carbon-black-cloud-python-sdk.readthedocs.io/en/latest/getting-started.html) for an example of authenticating and making an API call using the SDK.

 ## Developing Improvements for the Carbon Black Cloud Python SDK

-Use the following steps if you want to provide additional examples, fix a bug, or add a feature to the Toolkit.
+Use the following steps if you want to provide additional examples, fix a bug, or add a feature to the SDK.

-### Installing for Toolkit development
+### Installing for SDK development

 You will need to fork the repo in order to create pull requests when submitting code for review.
 For details on forking a repo, see [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).